Glover Teixeira

-Glover Lucas Teixeira ([ˈɡloveʁ tejˈʃejɾɐ]; born 28 October 1979) is a Brazilian-American retired mixed martial artist.
-He competed in the Light Heavyweight division in the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
+Glover Lucas Teixeira ([ˈɡloveʁ tejˈʃejɾɐ]; born 28 October 1979) is a Brazilian-American former professional mixed martial artist.
+He competed in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
 Teixeira is a former member of the Brazilian National Wrestling Team and has competed in the WEC, Impact FC, PFC and Shooto.
 He is the second oldest UFC champion in history behind Randy Couture and the oldest first time champion in UFC history.
-As of January 24, 2023, he is #5 in the UFC light heavyweight rankings.

 Background

 Teixeira is originally from the rural community of Sobrália, Minas Gerais, Brazil and is of Portuguese descent.
 There was no electricity in many of the homes in his community, and there was only one gas station.
 He moved to Danbury, Connecticut in 1999 to help support his family and found a job in landscaping.
 It was there that he met his wife, Ingrid.

-After watching boxers such as Mike Tyson and the early mixed martial arts fighters such as Royce Gracie and Chuck Liddell compete, Teixeira decided that he wanted to follow the same path.
-He had never heard of Brazilian jiu-jitsu, but was able to find and watch videos of UFC 1 and UFC 2, which featured UFC Hall of Famer Royce Gracie.
+After watching boxers such as Mike Tyson and the early mixed martial arts fighters such as UFC Hall of Famer Royce Gracie and Chuck Liddell compete, Teixeira decided that he wanted to follow the same path.
+He had never heard of Brazilian jiu-jitsu, but was able to find and watch videos of UFC 1 and UFC 2, which featured Royce Gracie.

 After working 10 to 12-hour days landscaping, Teixeira did boxing training at Hat City Boxing and Brazilian jiu-jitsu at American Top Team Connecticut.
 John Hackleman, who had trained a fighter who fought Teixeira and was impressed by the young Brazilian, invited Teixeira to his gym in California, The Pit, where Teixeira began training with Chuck Liddell.
 Teixeira now trains and instructs at his own gym Teixeira MMA & Fitness in Bethel, Connecticut.

 In November 2020, Teixeira became an American citizen.
-"I'm so proud today because I’m officially an American Citizen.
-Now I’m very proud to represent both Brazil & America," said Teixeira.
+"I'm so proud today because I'm officially an American Citizen.
+Now I'm very proud to represent both Brazil & America," said Teixeira.

 Mixed martial arts career

-Teixeira earned his 7th Degree Hawaiian Kempo Black Belt under Hackleman, owner of The Pit Martial Arts; he earned his Brazilian Jiu-Jitsu black belt under Luigi Mondelli, head coach at American Top Team Connecticut, and earned his Vale Tudo black belt under Marco Ruas of Ruas Vale Tudo.
+Teixeira earned his 8th Degree Hawaiian Kempo Black Belt under Hackleman, owner of The Pit Martial Arts; he earned his Brazilian Jiu-Jitsu black belt under Luigi Mondelli, head coach at American Top Team Connecticut, and earned his Vale Tudo black belt under Marco Ruas of Ruas Vale Tudo.
 Teixeira is also CrossFit certified.